lud/aoc/README.md

 The cookie is used to authenticate with the AoC website.
 This library will only use it to fetch your inputs and save them locally.

-Retrieve your cookie from the AoC website (with you browser developer tools) and write the session ID in `$HOME/.adventofcode.session`.
-It should be a long hex number like `53616c7415146f5f1d5792d97e...`
+First, retrieve your cookie from the AoC website (with you browser developer tools) and write its content to a file in your home directory.

+**Unix based systems**

+The file will be read from `$HOME/.adventofcode.session`, for instance `/home/Alice/.adventofcode.session`.

+**Windows**

+The file will be read from `%USERPROFILE%\.adventofcode.session`, for instance `C:\Users\Alice\.adventofcode.session`.

 ### Are you trying this library before December 1st ?